PDC-support/pdc-intro/episodes/job-script.md

  If requesting number of cores without any memory specification:

  - Memory is allocated proportional to the requested cores
- - Maximum allocated memory is 111G (~ half half of available memory on a node)
+ - Maximum allocated memory is 111G (~ half of available memory on a node)
  - For example if requesting 64 cores, you will get around 115G memory

  If requesting specific amount of memory without specifying number of cores: